best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 Collectively referred to as CI/CD, these processes can include the use of both workflows and hooks.

-(automate-tests)=
-### Automate tests to reduce risk of errors

-Tests should be run whenever you make changes to your project.
-This ensures that changes do not break the existing, intended functionality of your code.
-However, it is easy to forget to run your tests at regular intervals.
-You're already putting effort into `commit`ing your changes to a version control system regularly.

-And you're right to think "surely this could be automated too?"
-Continuous integration can be used to automate testing, amongst other quality assurance measures, and can be triggered when changes are made to your remote version control repository.
-These tools can be used to ensure that all changes to a project are tested.
-Additionally, it allows others, who are reviewing your code, to see the results of your tests.

-Automation of routine tasks in this way reduces the effort required to merge changes onto the existing code base.
-This supports frequent commiting and merging of changes.
-As such, conflicts between multiple contributions should be minimal and review of these changes is simpler.
-Additionally, the execution environment for CI is defined in a CI workflow configuration, which improves reproducibility when running tests.

 ## Pre-Commit and git hooks